defx/synergy/docs/pages/index.md

   easy to reason about as they are to test.
 - **Reactive updates:** Synergy efficiently batches updates to your HTML whenever your state changes

+## High-level view

+The Synergy `define` function allows you to register a custom element on the page.
+Once defined, you can use your custom element like any other HTML tag.

+The `define` function takes up to four arguments:

+- `tagName` (required) [string] - Name for the new Custom Element.
+As per the Custom Element spec, an elements name must include a hyphen to differentiate from standard built-in elements.

+- `factory` (required) [function] - A factory function that will be called whenever a new instance of your Custom Element is created.
+It will be provided with one argument which is the Custom Element node itself.
+The factory function returns an Object (or a Promise that resolves to an Object) that defines the behaviour of the element.

+- `template` (required) [HTMLTemplateElement | string] - The HTML for your view.

+- `styles` (optional) [string] - The CSS for your custom element.
+The CSS will be transformed to apply lightweight scoping before being added to the head of the document.

+As you can see, the first, third, and fourth arguments are just strings.
+The third argument is standard HTML, and the fourth argument is standard CSS.
+One of the great things about Synergy is that it allows you to build UI using 100% standard, spec-compliant HTML, CSS, and JavaScript.

+In the next section we will look closer at our simple element example to understand more about how Synergys reactivity system works and what you can do with it.

 </x-app>